-What’s next?
-Bucky is currently working on a CD to commemorate the 100th anniversary of the execution of labor songwriter and activist Joe Hill in 1915.
-The CD will feature Joe Hill’s songs, many of which have not been previously recorded and a few of Hill’s uncharacteristic sentimental, romantic songs.
-He is also doing fieldwork to document folk and ethnic artists in Illinois and in 2014 and 2015 has an exhibit touring Illinois on folk and ethnic arts that he created with Lisa Rathje as a project of Company of Folk.
+What else?
+Bucky is also doing fieldwork to document folk and ethnic artists in Illinois and in 2015 has an exhibit touring Illinois on folk and ethnic arts that he created with Lisa Rathje as a project of Company of Folk.
 Bucky is also busy as director of Company of Folk, an organization dedicated to the study, preservation, and presentation of folk and ethnic music and art in the Upper Midwest.
 Finally, he’s back working on a couple different book projects on working-class protest music.

 For additional details on Bucky’s work see the bio section of this website.